Silhm/motu-mcu-control/README.md

 * Add a clear solo button
 * Handle MCU extension for larger setups

-* Display current mode on 7segment display? (need investigations…) or in scribble.
 * Display track names and different values on scribbles
 * Create a virtual strip to control EQ, Comp, and Limiter (web vue?)